 Figure 8: Infrastructure System of systems Map showing ‘Ends, Ways, Means’.
 Adapted from papers by UNOPS (2017) and ITRC’s (Hall et al, 2016).

-Infrastructure projects’ SDG impact is best understood through the relationship, shown in , between the infrastructure systems’ service to society.
+Infrastructure projects’ SDG impact is best understood through the relationship, shown in Figure , between the infrastructure systems’ service to society.
 This provides the causal link to the SDG impacts and a coherent way to assess sustainability across the TBL of economic, social and environmental impact areas.

 The applicability of understanding infrastructure projects within a system that delivers outcomes, is becoming more clearly understood (ICE, 2018; National Infrastructure Commission, 2018; IPA TIP Report, 2017) as a value-based proposition, as evidenced in the Institution of Civil Engineers (ICE) transformative research on Project 13 (ICE, 2018).
 It focuses more on wider stakeholder social and environmental impacts as well as the business-leading economic requirements of time, cost and scope.